DMacMakes/dmdocs/content/en/torrens/ise102/assessments/index.md

 ### Deliverable

 An online exam you will complete **on Blackboard**.
-The exam will be available to start at any point from Friday of week 4 **until Sunday end of week 4**.
+The exam will be available to start at any point from (and including) Friday June 25 **until 11:55pm Monday, June 28**.

 * Once started, you have to complete it the time specified.
 * You can **return** to the exam **during** that time if your machine/internet goes down, but **not after**.
 * If a serious technical issue stops you from returning to it, please contact me.
 * The uni will require a legitimate reason, so make sure that when you sit down you have time to complete it without interruption from family/friends/responsibilities.

 {{< alert title="Preparation" color= "secondary" >}}
 You will need to have
 1. Attended and/or watch recordings of **ALL of EVERY class**, and worked through the **exercises and homework**
-1. Carefully read and understood the **first two chapters of the textbook** (available on the resources page)
+1. Carefully read and understood the **first three chapters of the textbook up to and including for loops** (available on the resources page)
-1. Work through sololearn.
+1. Worked through sololearn up to and including data types (tute 3).
 1. Reading and quizzes won't get you far on their own: for these principles to stick you need to have written, **tested and experimented/played with code** from the textbook and the weekly lectures.

 Coding is like any other craft or science: if you don't practise, if you don't break it apart and put it back together, if you don't switch it around to see what happens, you won't learn it.